ne3xtg3n/Cp-SCM-v1.3-Theory-/README.md

 Implication:
 A rising purity indicates that the projected 2-Rényi gradient optimizer is successfully driving subsystems toward more coherent, less mixed states.
 In SCM terms, this corresponds to an increase in localized informational order, which theoretically reduces the local "thermal noise" within the emergent manifold.

----

 5.2 Mutual Information Growth

+Observation:
-Observation: Off-diagonal quantum mutual information values increased from ~0.168 to ~0.248 by step 5, then settled around ~0.239.
+Off-diagonal quantum mutual information values increased from ~0.168 to ~0.248 by step 5, then settled around ~0.239.

 Mathematical Context:

 I(A : B) = S(\rho_A) + S(\rho_B) - S(\rho_{AB})

-where ( S(\rho) ) is the von Neumann entropy:
+Where ( S(\rho) ) is the von Neumann entropy:

 S(\rho) = -\mathrm{Tr}(\rho \log \rho)

 Implication:
 Higher mutual information indicates stronger correlations between qubit subsystems.
 In SCM, this is interpreted as stronger "edge weights" in the emergent network graph, leading to more pronounced curvature effects in the manifold’s information geometry.

----

 5.3 Curvature Stability

+Observation:
-Observation: All off-diagonal curvature values remained constant at 2.0 for the duration of the run.
+All off-diagonal curvature values remained constant at 2.0 for the duration of the run.

 Curvature Definition in SCM: